Kevin H. Jones

 Kevin was recently awarded Board of Regents ATLAS grant 2011-2012, The Louisiana Division of the Arts Artist Fellowship for 2009-2010; the Louisiana ArtWorks, Studio Residency Program 2009-2010; AIR, Residency, Stasjon K, Sandnes, Norway 2008; the KAT Fund, Houston Contemporary Art Museum 2006 and two Virginia Museum of Fine Arts Fellowships 1995, 2000.

-He has taught at The University of North Carolina at Greensboro, The University of Oregon, The University of Pennsylvania and currently is an Associate Professor in the Newcomb Art Department at Tulane University.
+He has taught at The University of North Carolina at Greensboro, The University of Oregon, The University of Pennsylvania and currently is a Professor in the Newcomb Art Department at Tulane University.